 [Note: If you have not read any of the previous posts in this series, some of what I just said may not make much sense to you.
 If you want to catch up, I recommend you hop over to my Table of Contents and start reading somewhere near the beginning of the 5-part series on “Simplifying the Complex”.
 But if you want to keep reading, no problem.
 Much of what I will be discussing will stand on its own.]

 OK, where were we?
 Oh yes, I said I would finally begin to outline how these Rules-in-Use generated many of the so-called “tools” that we see in Today’s Lean lexicon.
 We will begin to see how these Rules-in-Use simplify the various complex production systems that has caused so many headaches for so many people for so many years.
-Hopefully we will better understand “Why Lean works” (the subtitle of this blog) and why, all too often, it doesn’t.
+Hopefully we will better understand “Why Lean works” (the subtitle of this website) and why, all too often, it doesn’t.

 Complex systems begin with individual components called autonomous agents, which make decisions and produce results in the system.
 To be complex, a system:

 - Requires diversity in the types of agents.
 If they are diverse, they will respond differently to various inputs, producing more varied results.